 She currently serves as an Assistant Professor in the Department of Psychology at California State University, Fullerton, a Volunteer Assistant Professor in the Department of Family Medicine and Public Health, Division of Global Health at the University of California, San Diego.
-Dr. Ahmed is also licensed psychologist in the state of California and was formerly a Research Fellow at the Child Adolescent Services Research Center.
+Dr. Ahmed is also a licensed psychologist in the state of California and was formerly a Research Fellow at the Child Adolescent Services Research Center.

 Her research focuses on the role of socio-cultural risk and protective factors in physical and mental health, with a special interest in Arab-Americans, adolescents, and refugees.
 Her teaching and clinical interests include child and adolescent psychotherapy and cultural competency in working with Arab-American, immigrant and refugee communities.
 For more information about Sawssan’s research, click here.